-G. Section 5.0 Justification for Measures Taken
+H. Section 5.0 Justification for Measures Taken

 This section was reorganized for improved clarity and readability.
 In addition to editorial or clarifying edits, this section was substantively revised to explain the justification for allowing other stakeholders, including Native Hawaiian Organizations, to attend the annual meeting between air tour operators, Park staff and the FAA's local Flight Standards District Office.
-Changes were also made to make clear that the required altitudes for commercial air tour operators were safety measures given the minimum altitudes set for resource protection.
+Additional background regarding the impacts of commercial air tours on visitor experience and on the resource impacts targeted by mitigations in the ATMP was also included.

-H. Section 9.0 Amendment
+I. Section 9.0 Amendment